megazear7/orison/src/partials/documentation/getting-started.md

 `);
 ```

-Any pages defined as a .html file will automatically be inserted into the closest layout.js file that exists within the /src/pages directory structure.
+Any pages defined as an HTML file will automatically be inserted into the closest layout.js file that exists within the /src/pages directory structure.

+### Utilizing index files

 Any file named with the "index" basename will be returned by the server for the url that matches the directory that it is in.
 For example the following file will be available at localhost:3000 when the server is running, _not_ localhost:3000/index.html.
 Most web servers that serve static files will behave in the same way.